 How Do RV Electric Steps Work?

-Our Class A motorhome has automatic electric steps.
+Our 2005 Newmar Class A motorhome had automatic electric steps, and we kept them in excellent condition over the course of a couple of decades of traveling and living full-time in our rig.
+They were still in great shape and problem-free when we sold the Newmar, so our method of caring for electric RV steps appears to be effective.
 If your RV has electric steps, they’ll be either automatic or manual.
 Let’s take a look at both types and how they work.

-The steps on our Newmar automatically extend/retract automatically with the opening/closing of the entry door.
+The steps on the Newmar automatically extend/retract automatically with the opening/closing of the entry door.

 Automatic RV Steps

-Automatic RV steps deploy and retract with the opening and closing of the door, and typically will also close when you fire up the engine (if the door is closed).
-This all happens with a motor and control unit (brain) and magnetic switches at the bottom of the door and door frame.
+Automatic RV steps deploy and retract with the opening and closing of the door, and typically close when you start the engine (if the door is closed).
+This process is facilitated by a motor and control unit (the brain) and magnetic switches located at the bottom of the door and door frame.

 RV steps that close when the ignition is started do so as a safety measure so that you don’t inadvertently drive away with your steps still deployed.
-Similarly, when the door is opened, they open automatically to both allow entry, and to prevent anyone exiting the RV from falling out the door where they expect the steps to be.
+Similarly, when the door is opened, they automatically open to allow entry and prevent anyone exiting the RV from falling out the door, where they expect the steps to be.

 Manual Electric Steps